A break in the X-ray loudness of Markarian 590: evidence for an AGN spectral state transition?: Discussions

 \subsection{Long term radio/X-ray variability}

-Here, we interpret the long-term X-ray and radio variability of Mkn~590 over the past five decades (Fig.~\ref{fig:history}).
-As noted by \citep{2016koay}, assessing intrinsic variability in the GHz radio band is complicated by the use of instruments with differing beam sizes.
-To minimize these uncertainties, we selected seven epochs with comparable beam sizes and quasi-simultaneous X-ray and radio observations (Tab.~\ref{tab:FP}), to assess the long-term radio-X-ray connection.

-The radio-to-X-ray luminosity ratio exhibits a clear decline with increasing accretion rate (Fig.~\ref{fig:radio}, left), consistent with a transition toward the high/soft accretion state.
-During the faint phase, Mkn~590 displayed $\log(\nu L_{\rm 5,GHz}/L_{\rm 2-10,keV}) \lesssim -4.5$, a value commonly associated with compact, low-power jets in low-luminosity AGNs \citep{terashima2003ApJ...583..145T}.
-This aligns with VLBA detections of a parsec-scale jet in Mkn~590 around 2015 \citep{2021Yang}, suggesting that the observed radio emission at low Eddington ratios likely includes a jet contribution.
-As the accretion rate increases, the radio output becomes increasingly suppressed, consistent with the quenching of jet activity and the dominance of a radiatively efficient accretion flows, as observed in the high/soft states of XRBs.
+Here, we interpret the long-term X-ray and radio variability of Mkn~590 over the past five decades (Fig.~\ref{fig:history}) As noted by \citet{2016koay}, assessing intrinsic variability in the GHz radio band is complicated by the use of instruments with differing beam sizes.
+To minimize these uncertainties, we select seven epochs of quasi-simultaneous X-ray and radio observations of Mkn~590 to access the long-term radio-X-ray connection.
+Furthermore, we compared our results with another prototypical CLAGN -- Mkn~1018, for which only five such epochs have been reported \citep{lyu2021MNRAS.506.4188L}.
+For both sources, the radio-to-X-ray luminosity ratio decreases with increasing Eddington fraction, suggesting that this behavior may be a common feature of CLAGNs.
+Close to a few percent of $L_{\rm bol}$, both Mkn~590 and Mkn~1018 have $\log(\nu L_{\rm 5\,GHz}/L_{\rm 2-10\,keV}) \lesssim -4.5$, comparable to values observed in low-luminosity AGNs where compact jets can contribute significantly to the nuclear radio emission \citep{terashima2003ApJ...583..145T}.
+This interpretation is supported by the VLBA detection of a parsec-scale radio jet in Mkn~590 in 2015 \citep{2021Yang}.
+At higher accretion rates, the lower radio/X-ray ratio observed in both the sources may reflect the suppression of a steady jet.
+The decline of the radio-to-X-ray luminosity ratio with increasing $\eddfrac$ is qualitatively reminiscent of XRBs, in which low/hard states (typically at $\eddfrac \ll 10^{-4}$) are associated with compact steady jets, while high/soft states ($\eddfrac \gtrsim 10^{-1}$) show reduced radio jet activity and stronger disk emission \citep{2004fender, Maccarone2003MNRAS.345L..19M}.